 The drugs used for HIPEC include:

 Possible side effects

-The side effects of chemo depend on the type and dose of drugs given and how long they are used for.
+The side effects of chemo depend on the type and dose of drugs given, how they're given, and how long they're used.
 Common side effects include:

 - Hair loss